Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 • Eating locally + seasonally often contains fewer chemicals (even if it’s not organic)

 As mentioned above, locally-grown, in-season produce generally has a higher nutrient count.
 As a general rule, local foods are fresher.
-Think about it – they’re grown nearby, so farmers don’t need to pack, ship, or freeze them around the country in order to get where they’re going.
+Think about it — they’re grown nearby, so farmers don’t need to pack, freeze, or ship them around the country to get where they’re going.
 All those processes tend to reduce a food’s nutrients.

 The Health Benefits of Eating Berries